BANKEX/solidity-float-point-calculation/README.md

 - sub
 - mul
 - div (naive implementation, slow)
+- log2

 Planned functions:

-- log2
 - 2^x

 Known issues:

 - Non-normalized numbers are not properly represented
-- Zero is not properly prepresented
 - Overflow is not processed

 ## What's inside

 Crude core for library and set of tests, including helper functions to encode BigNumber into bytes32.
+Library is in a form of contract for ease of compilation in deployment (see Tester.sol for example).

 ## How to run